 The costs of credit cards: interest and fees

 While there are many benefits of credit cards, it is important to understand the downsides first.
-There are millions of stories of college students who signed up for a new credit card, ended up in debt, and spent years getting out.
-There are millions of stories about families who used credit cards to turn their home into something from MTV Cribs, but then found that you really do have to pay those bills later on.
-Even more, many people lean on credit cards when they are having financial trouble, only to have their money problems get worse due to the costs of credit cards.
+There are millions of stories of people who signed up for a new credit card, ended up in debt, and spent years getting out.
+Even more, many people lean on credit cards when they are having financial trouble, only to have their money problems get worse due to the interest costs of credit cards.

 Credit card costs come in three main categories:

 - Interest — credit card issuers charge a percentage of outstanding balances as the primary cost of using a credit card.

 - Annual fees — some credit cards charge a fee every year to keep and use the card, with $100 being a somewhat typical fee for introductory level premium travel rewards cards.
 The highest annual fee I’ve ever paid is $550 for a rewards card that includes airport lounge access.
 However, ultra-premium cards like the American Express Centurion charge a whopping $5,000 per year, plus a one-time $10,000 activation fee.

 - Other fees — Late payments, returned payments and missed payments incur fees.
 Other common fees include foreign transactions, cash advances, and balance transfers.

 Responsible credit behavior and avoiding expensive cash advances and balance transfers will do a lot to keep your fees low.
 You also control which cards you choose to use, which can lower the annual fee.
 The cost that gets most people in trouble is interest.